fthiagomedeiros/rolldice-android-app/README.md

 **Running**

-To run this project, you just have to clone the project and import it on Android Studio IDE
+To run this project, you just have to clone the project repository and import it on Android Studio IDE